Ashlalala/aajonusnet/md/QNA/Q&A Of February 9, 2003.md

 Q: What, the cheese?

 A: The cheese, yeah.
 And basically, it's my cheesecake.
 Half butter, half cheese.
 A little bit more butter than cheese sometimes. [unintelligible] And after about a year and a half, the bones grew back, stabilized within about six years.
 I still have most of my teeth on me.
 I only have, I'd say, one here missing.
 And this one was all deteriorated, [unintelligible].
 That one's taken 20 years to deteriorate.
 And no decay.
 Every time I go to the dentist, there's no decay there.
 It's just that the acids keep dissolving the tooth.
-There's no [unintelligible] to stop it.
+There's no dentine to stop it.
 And the acids in my mouth are breaking it down.
 But there's no more decay.

 Q: [unintelligible]